GovTechSG/gds-ace-swe-chapter/doc/l3-competency-writeup.md

 - We were able to complete our mapping and implement the migration tool to be ready for the initialial Milestone 3 launch of NPHC.

 Key Challenges - Highlight challenges, especially technical ones encountered to give us a sensing of the level of technical difficulty.
 Good to throw in technical buzzwords
-- Very different systems design: NPHC is a cleansheet design whereby it's claim processing is designed and implemented from the ground up.
-As a result, we could not directly port over the existing data, but instead had to recreate it.
-We had to spend considerable effort and time with our PO and soluion architects who have built our rule model to harmonise our mapping.
+- Very different systems design: NPHC is a cleansheet design with rules implemented from the ground up.
+We could not directly port over the existing data, but instead had to recreate it.
+We spent considerable effort with our PO and soluion architects to discuss and harmonise our mapping.
 - Great complexity in the data:
   - Data comes from two datasources - Mediclaim database on Microsoft SQL Server, and CPF claim processing data on IBM mainframe DB2.
 There is overlap but they are not always in sync.
   - A claim includes up to hundreds of data fields, requiring deep knowledge on how the data is generated and what it should be.